RedisAI/RedisAI/README.md

 ```

 ### On a GPU machine
-For GPU support you will need a machine you'll need a machine that has Nvidia driver (CUDA 11.2) nvidia-container-toolkit and Docker 19.03+ installed.
+For GPU support you will need a machine you'll need a machine that has Nvidia driver (CUDA 11.2 and cuDNN 8.1), nvidia-container-toolkit and Docker 19.03+ installed.
 For detailed information, checkout [nvidia-docker documentation](https://github.com/NVIDIA/nvidia-docker)

 ```
 docker run -p 6379:6379 --gpus all -it --rm redislabs/redisai:latest-gpu-x64-bionic